GenomiqueENS/toullig/README.md

 /!\ The consensus sequence can be bases on the template sequence or complement sequence.

-The transcript sequence is the sequence result of the consensus sequence (in 2D) with a trim of the barcode sequence (/!\ barcode can be still).
+The transcript sequence is the sequence result of the consensus sequence (in 2D) with a trim of the barcoded sequence (/!\ barcode can be still).
 This sequence contains section as follow :

 <p align="center">
   <img src="images/transcript_sequence.png"/>